RicardoValdovinos/vite-react-boilerplate/README.md

    The imported lib will instead be around 600 KB.
 Nonetheless, Faker should **NOT** be used in production and instead be limited to testing and demos.

+4. Starting May 2025, this project and its dependencies are set to be updated once a month or as issues/PR's come in.

 ## Testing

 Unit testing is handled by React Testing Library and Vitest while End-to-End (E2E) Testing is conducted by Playwright.